openmosix/auth-hmac/README.rdoc

 == What is it?

+This is a fork of auth-hmac to make it compatible with Rails 3.2

 auth-hmac is a Ruby implementation of HMAC[http://en.wikipedia.org/wiki/HMAC] based authentication of HTTP requests.

 HMAC authentication involves a client and server having a shared secret key.
 When sending the request the client, signs the request using the secret key.
 This involves building a canonical representation of the request and then generating a HMAC of the request using the secret.
 The generated HMAC is then sent as part of the request.